Attempts to escape Oflag IV-C: The French tunnel

 The horizontal shaft towards the chapel progressed 4 m (13 Ft) before they hit rock too hard to dig.
 They then decided to dig upwards towards the chapel floor.
 From here the tunnel continued underneath the wooden floor of the chapel for a distance of 13.5 m (44.3 Ft).
 To do this, seven heavy oak timbers in the floor, measuring 0.5 m (1.3 Ft) square, had to be cut through.
 Homemade saws, assembled from German table knives, were employed for this task.
 With this completed, the tunnel dropped vertically from the far corner of the chapel a further 5.2 m (17 Ft).
 The tunnel then proceeded out towards the proposed exit with two further descents, separated by shafts in the tough stone foundations of the castle.
 The tunnel now ran a horizontal distance of 44 m (144 Ft), reaching a final depth of 8.6 m (28.2 Ft) below the ground.

-Tunneling continued well into 1942.
-By then Germans knew that the French were digging somewhere, based on the noise of tunneling reverberating through the castle at night.
+Tunnelling continued well into 1942.
+By then Germans knew that the French were digging somewhere, based on the noise of tunnelling reverberating through the castle at night.
 The French thought that its entrance was undetectable.
 However, on 15 January the Germans eventually searched the sealed-off clock tower.
 Noises were heard below, and after lowering a small boy down the shaft, three French officers were found.
 After searching the cellar thoroughly, the entrance to the tunnel was eventually discovered a mere 2 m (6.5 ft) short of completion.
 The French were convinced that they had been betrayed by one of their own countrymen, but this was denied by the guards who demanded the French pay to repair the damage (estimated at 12,000 Reichsmark).

 The tunnel had electric lighting along its whole length, powered by electricity from the chapel.
-This allowed the tunnelers to see what they were doing and signal the arrival of sentries.
+This allowed the tunnellers to see what they were doing and signal the arrival of sentries.
 The entrance to the tunnel in the wine cellar was concealed by five large stones covering a small door, which left little trace of any hole.
 Debris was transported in sacks hoisted up the clock tower to the castle's attics.
 The wine cellar was regularly cleaned and re-dusted using dust harvested from the attic, so as to hide the reddish clay dust which was not present in the cellar ordinarily.